-Normally, then, the difficulty in finding the best Dell laptop deals lies not in the price tag - but in finding the right one for you.
-Dell's catalogue is fairly complex - balancing a range of models across the Inspiron and XPS line and refreshing many of them every year.
-Across various models, ranges, and series', then, it can be hard to pin down the very best Dell laptop deals.
+Normally, then, the difficulty in finding the best Dell laptop deals lies not in the price tag but in finding the right one for you.
+Dell's catalogue is fairly complex - balancing a range of models across the entry-level to mid-range Inspiron and premium to high-end XPS line.
+It refreshes many of them every year, too.
+Across all these various models and ranges, then, it can be hard to pin down what are the best Dell laptop deals.

-Head to 3000 or 5000 Series Inspiron laptops for a cheaper everyday experience, or take a look at the 7000 Series or XPS Dell laptop deals if you're looking to splash some cash on a high-end machine.
+Head to 3000 or 5000 Series Inspiron laptops for a cheaper everyday experience, or take a look at the 7000 Series or XPS Dell laptop deals if you're looking to splash some cash on a top-of-the-line and high-performance machine.

-To make all that easier, we’ve taken care of the leg work for you, breaking down each Dell laptop deal to make sure you know the differences between each model and series, and what that means for you.
+To make all that easier, we’ve taken care of the leg work for you, breaking down each Dell laptop to make sure you know the differences between each model and series, and what that means for you.
+Although they can offer the best prices out there, if you decide you don't fancy a Dell machine, we've got even more cheap laptop deals right here featuring other manufacturers such as HP, Lenovo, Asus and Acer.

 Cheap Dell laptop deals at a glance